kward/avid-s3l/README.md

-# avid-venue
+# avid-s3l

-Tools and files related to the Avid VENUE platform.
+Tools and files related to the Avid S3L and S3L-X VENUE platforms.